-5.2 Robustness tests
+5.2 Robustness test - R&D intensity

-We report two robustness tests related to the two key questions we address.
-First, we explore whether the effects we observe between innovation and the three performance indicators across subsequent survey waves are also consistent when we compare impacts across two survey waves, i.e. over a 4-year rather than 2-year time lag.
-Secondly, we explore the influence of R&D intensity (measured as R&D expenditure as a percentage of sales) rather than our earlier R&D dummy variable on each type of innovation.
-Some subsample differences are evident but our key results prove consistent across different time periods and R&D indicators.
+As a robustness test, we explore the influence of R&D intensity (measured as R&D expenditure as a percentage of sales) rather than our earlier R&D dummy variable on each type of innovation.
+Some sub-sample differences are evident but our key results prove consistent across different time periods and R&D indicators.